Florence Ballard: Decline (1971–1974)

 In July 1971, Ballard sued Motown for additional royalty payments she believed she was due to receive but she was defeated in court by Motown.
 Shortly afterwards, Ballard and her husband separated following domestic disputes, and Ballard's home was foreclosed.
-Facing poverty and depression, Ballard developed an Alcohol Use Disorder and shunned the spotlight.
+Facing poverty and depression, Ballard developed alcohol use disorder and shunned the spotlight.
 In 1972, she moved into her sister Maxine's house.
 In 1974, Mary Wilson invited Ballard to join the Supremes (with their current lineup of Cindy Birdsong and Scherrie Payne) onstage at Magic Mountain.
 Though Ballard played tambourine, she did not sing and told Wilson she had no ambition to sing anymore.
 Later that year Ballard's plight began to appear in newspapers as word of her application for welfare benefits leaked out.
 Around that time, Ballard entered Henry Ford Hospital for rehab treatment.
 Following six weeks of treatment, Ballard began to slowly recover.

 Comeback (1975–1976)

 In early 1975, Ballard received a settlement from her former attorney's insurance company.
 The money helped her buy a house on Shaftsbury Avenue.
-Inspired by the financial success, Ballard decided to return to singing and reconciled with her husband.
+Inspired by the financial success, Ballard decided to return to singing, and reconciled with her husband.
 Ballard's first concert performance in more than five years took place at the Henry and Edsel Ford Auditorium in Detroit on June 25, 1975.
 Ballard performed as part of the Joan Little Defense League and was backed by female rock group the Deadly Nightshade.
 Afterwards, she began receiving interview requests; Jet magazine was one of the first to report on Ballard and her recovery.

 Personal life

 Ballard began dating Thomas Chapman, a Motown Records chauffeur, in 1967; they married in a private celebration in Hawaii on February 29, 1968, and had three daughters: twins Michelle Denise and Nicole Reneé (b.
 1968) and Lisa Sabrina (b.
 1972).
-Ballard reportedly had several domestic disputes with her husband and filed for divorce in 1973, but they reconciled in late 1975, prior to her death.
+Ballard reportedly had several domestic disputes with her husband and filed for divorce in 1973, but they reconciled in late 1975, shortly prior to her death.
 Besides her three daughters, Ballard's family included her cousin, rhythm and blues singer and songwriter Hank Ballard, and his grandnephew, NFL player Christian Ballard; she was also an aunt of the Detroit electronic musician Omar-S.

 Death

 On February 21, 1976, Ballard entered Mt.
 Carmel Mercy Hospital, complaining of numbness in her extremities.
 She died at 10:05 ET the next morning from cardiac arrest caused by a coronary thrombosis (a blood clot in one of her coronary arteries), at the age of 32.

-Ballard is buried in Detroit Memorial Park Cemetery in Warren, Michigan.

-On June 30, 2021, a headstone was placed at Florence Ballard's gravesite in honor of her birthday.
-Although she had a basic gravestone from the time of her burial, it was not until this date that a proper memorial headstone was dedicated to her legacy.